How do I use discussion guides in Marvin?

 If the project contains no guides, don’t worry.
 You’ll have an option to create one during a call as well.

-Make sure that you tag participant answers to the questions during your call or while annotating the transcript.
+You can tag participant answers to questions during your call or while annotating the transcript.
 You can do this on Live Notes as well as the Annotation tool with the shortcut.
 Just type '/' and select the relevant question.

 Having a structured guide for your research sessions helps you cover all the necessary topics and questions.
 This makes it easier to analyze the data later.

-Next, we recommend that you add a project overview to communicate key points about your project.
+Next, we recommend that you add a project overview to collaborate better on projects.